YupItsZac/jQuery.exLink/README.md

 **fileCallback** - New in version 1.2.7, this enables developers to execute a function each time a document link has been clicked.
 This returns the object clicked, and an indication if a warning dialog was displayed or not.
 This is null by default.
 Ex: fileCallback: docCallback

+**gaTracking** - Introduced in version 2.0.2, this option enables a Google Analytics event to trigger when any of the links are clicked.
+Classic and Universeral analytics supported.
+This is a boolean value set to false by default.
+Ex: gaTracking: false

+**gaTrackLabel** - If you you enable gaTracking, set this to ustomize the event label.
+This is a string value set to 'External Links' by default.
+Ex: gaTrackLabel: 'External Links'

+**gaTrackOld** - Set this to true if you are using the classic version of Google Analytcis (ga.js).
+If you are using the new universal tracking (analytics.js), you don't need to use this option.
+This is a boolean value set to false by default.
+Ex: gaTrackOld: false

 ######Visual Options

 **linkWarningBody** - This is a string containing the message you would like to display to users when they click an external link. linkWarning must be set to true for this to work.
 Al HTML markup is accepted.